 This is an AI translated post.

-Choosing an Industry for Employment - Characteristics and Considerations of High-Paying Industries
+Choosing an Industry for Employment - Characteristics and Precautions of High-Paying Industries

 - Writing language: Korean